mui/material-ui/test/README.md

 [`render` from `@testing-library/react`](https://testing-library.com/docs/react-testing-library/api#render).

 For new test please use `expect` from the BDD testing approach.
 Prefer to use as expressive [matchers](https://www.chaijs.com/api/bdd/) as possible.
-This keeps the tests and more importantly the message if they fail as expressive as possible.
+This keeps the tests readable and more importantly the message if they fail as descriptive as possible.

 In addition to the core matchers from `chai` we also use matchers from [`chai-dom`](https://github.com/nathanboktae/chai-dom#readme).